 I have represented a large number of football abuse survivors in civil cases against a number of football clubs including Crew Alexandra FC, Stoke City FC and through the MCFC survivors redress scheme.

 I have also represented the victims of Max Clifford in civil claims against him/his estate.

 I represented a family in an Article 2 Inquest arising out of the brutal murder of their father by a man released on life licence.
 The Inquest discussed the role of the parole board in the supervision and monitoring of the offender prior to the death and attracted significant media interest.

 I’m accredited by the Association of Personal Injury Lawyers (APIL) as a Senior Litigator.

 I’ve also been recognised in the independent legal guide, the Legal 500 for the past several years.
 The most recent 2022 edition ranking me as a ‘Next Generation Partner’.

 Previous editions have stated: “Kim Harrison is incredibly committed to her clients and fights tirelessly in their corner.” and “Kim Harrison is a national leader in claims against public authorities.
 She is hugely compassionate and enables clients to feel at ease.”
 Under the category of Civil Liberties and

 Human Rights it states: “Kim Harrison, the team is also experienced in undertaking claims against public authorities and is particularly skilled in acting for victims of abuse.”

-The 2021 edition of the independent guide, Chambers and Partners has ranked me as an ‘Up and Coming’ lawyer and states: “Kim Harrison specialises in acting for victims and survivors of abuse in claims against organisations such as schools, social services and hospitals.
+The 2022 edition of the independent guide, Chambers and Partners has ranked me as a band 2 lawyer and states: "Kim Harrison specialises in acting for victims and survivors of abuse in claims against organisations such as schools, social services and hospitals.
 She is also experienced in associated human rights issues.
-Kim is very organised, very driven and very energetic – she is a force to be reckoned with."
+Kim explained everything thoroughly and was on hand if I had any questions or concerns."